satunr/COVID-19/Uncertainty_CP/README.md

 ### DATASETS ###
-We consider population-level epidemiological data of the daily COVID cases in Germany, Italy, and Austria between January 1, 2022, and June 20, 2022, obtained from Our World in Data [1].
-This dataset includes cumulative positive cases, cumulative deceased cases, cumulative recovered cases, current positive cases, hospitalization figures, intensive care data, etc., categorized by date and region within each country.
+<p align="justify"> We consider population-level epidemiological data of the daily COVID cases in Germany, Italy, and Austria between January 1, 2022, and June 20, 2022, obtained from Our World in Data [1].
+This dataset includes cumulative positive cases, cumulative deceased cases, cumulative recovered cases, current positive cases, hospitalization figures, intensive care data, etc., categorized by date and region within each country. </p>

 ### DEPENDENCIES ###